August 14, 2054. Friday. 11:11 PM.

 “How many are present here?”

-“I think about two hundred, from nine years old to thirty years old.
-Personally, I feel like this place is more like a private school from the activities that it does.”
+“I think about two hundred, from nine to thirty years old.
+This place is more like a private school

 “What’s the longest someone ever stayed here?”

 “Um… Hmmm.”
 Daulton scratched his chin.
 “The longest that I heard someone being here is five years.
-This should be the sixth year.
+So this should be the sixth year.
 You’ll fit in just fine.
 A lot of people have been brought here.
 Though only a few are kidnapped like you.”

 “Yes.
 It’s considered the number one facility for developing psychics.”

 “Hah?”
 Kiyro could not believe what he was hearing.
-An academy that delve and studies into the psychic realm.
+An academy that delves and studies into the psychic realm.

-“It is privately funded academy.
-Well you can call it a college I guess.
+“It is a privately funded academy.
+Well, you can call it a college, I guess.
 I honestly don’t know where we are located.
 We were put to sleep before we all arrived here.
-When you go outside, you’ll be able to see that we are in the middle of the forest out in nowhere.
+When you go outside, you’ll see that we are in the middle of the forest.
 By the way, you never told me your name.”